 The Scottish Parliament passed a law called the Scottish Schools (Parental Involvement) Act 2006 to encourage and support more parents/carers to become involved in their children’s education.

-The main aims of the Act are to:
+The main aims of this Act are to:

-- Help parents/carers become more involved with their child’s education and learning;
+- Help parents become more involved with their child’s education and learning;

 - Welcome parents/carers as active participants in the life of the school;

 - Provide easier ways for parents/carers to express their views and wishes.